Update 2-28-19

 Dear Madam President:

-In accordance with 3 M.R.S.A., Section 157, and with Joint Rule 505 of the Maine Legislature, the Joint Standing Committee on Environment and Natural Resources has had under consideration the nomination of Elizabeth Fitzgerald of Machiasport, for appointment to the Board of Environmental Protection.
+In accordance with 3 M.R.S.A., Section 157, and with Joint Rule 505 of the Maine Legislature, the Joint Standing Committee on Agriculture, Conservation and Forestry has had under consideration the nomination of Peter Pray of Millinocket, for reappointment to the Maine Land Use Planning Commission.

 After public hearing and discussion on this nomination, the Committee proceeded to vote on the motion to recommend to the Senate that this nomination be confirmed.
 The Committee Clerk called the roll with the following result:

-Six members of the Committee having voted in the affirmative and two in the negative, it was the vote of the Committee that the nomination of Elizabeth Fitzgerald of Machiasport, for appointment to the Board of Environmental Protection be confirmed.
+Eleven members of the Committee having voted in the affirmative and zero in the negative, it was the vote of the Committee that the nomination of Peter Pray of Millinocket, for reappointment to the Maine Land Use Planning Commission be confirmed.

 Signed,